dat-ecosystem-archive/design/README.md

 #### CSS classes

-Dat-design includes a toolkit of utility classes ([https://github.com/basscss/basscss-sass](basscss-sass)).
-Refer to the [http://www.basscss.com/](basscss) on how to use them.
+Dat-design includes a toolkit of utility classes ([https://github.com/basscss/basscss](basscss)).
+Refer to the [http://www.basscss.com/](basscss documentation) on how to use them.
-There's also a set of custom classes for dat-specific components, like buttons or loaders.
+There’s also a set of custom classes for dat-specific components, like buttons or loaders.
 Those components are documented in the [http://datproject.github.io/design/](dat styleguide).

 #### Image Assets

-Dat-design comes with re-usable image assets, such as logos and icons.
+Dat-design comes with re-usable image assets, such as logos and svg icons.

 ## Is something missing?